 This recipe I found on Serious Eats was intriguing to me because the title said it was a creamy soup but there was no cream in the recipe.
 What made the soup creamy?
 Butter.
 Slowly adding butter while emulsifying it with a blender, made the soup rich, buttery, creamy.
 This creamy chanterelle mushroom soup is definitely not your everyday soup.
-Although, it’s rich and decadent, I think it’s a perfect soup for this time of year.
-It would pair well with most elegant meals served for the holidays or special occasions.
-I think it would be especially good being a starter dish for a meal of prime rib!
-My entire family agreed that this soup was special – we all loved it.
+Although it’s rich and decadent, I think it’s a perfect soup for this time of year.
+It would pair well with the most elegant meals served for the holidays or special occasions.
+I think it would be especially good to be a starter dish for a meal of prime rib!
+My entire family agreed that this soup was special–we all loved it.

 Remove the stems from the mushrooms.
 Place mushroom stems in a medium saucepan.
 Add the chicken broth and bring to a boil.
 Reduce to a simmer and keep warm.